bloominstituteoftechnology/lambda-calculator/README.md

 - Plan your app before writing any code.
 How many components will you be using?
 And how will they fit together?
 - Where will your data be stored in state?
 Which components need to receive that data via props?
+- What functions do you need?
+Where will the function live (if it updates state in a component, it needs to live in that component)?
+Will it be invoked in a different component?
+If so, pass it as props!
-- If you're unsure how to proceed, review the TK
+- If you're unsure how to proceed, review the TK, google, use the help channel
 - There are plenty of examples of calculator logic available, but try writing on your own.
 And don't worry if it isn't fully functional, you'll have time come back to it and get it working.
 It's actually a really fun exercise to work on in small increments over time.
 - Most important have fun!!!